How to care for outdoor cats to keep them safe and healthy

 It’s really important if you’re planning on letting your cat spend the bulk of their time outdoors that all of their vaccinations are up to date.
 Nature is also the place where fleas, ticks, lice and mosquitoes run rampant, so it's worth investing in the best flea treatment for cats to protect your kitty from pesky parasites.

 While outdoor cats are going to encounter more risks on a day to day basis than indoor cats, that doesn’t mean that you need to keep your feline friend cooped up inside against their will.
-If you do decide that granting your moggy access to the outdoors is the path you want to go down, here are our top tips for keeping them safe:
+If you do decide that granting your moggy access to the outdoors is the path you want to go down, here are our top tips for caring for outdoor cats:

 1. Make sure your cat’s ID is up to date